What is Nyjer seed (or thistle seed)?

 Inca Dove

 This may seem obvious to some, but if you are a first-time bird-feeder, you may not genuinely know which type of feeder to use to feed birds.
-Wire mesh and fabric feeders are my preferred niger seed feeder types, but tube feeders with small feeding holes are acceptable.
+Wire mesh and fabric feeders are my preferred Nyjer seed feeder types, but tube feeders with small feeding holes are acceptable.
 I am not a fan of feeder ports, but there are some who prefer that type of tube feeder.

-Sock and mesh feeders are very easy to clean and maintain, and can each host multiple birds per unit!
+Sock and mesh feeders are very easy to clean and maintain and can each host multiple birds per unit!

-Nyjer Sack (Sock) from C&S
+Budget Nyjer Feeder: Nyjer Sack (Sock) from C&S

-WoodLink Magnum 'Thistle' Feeder
+WoodLink Magnum 'Thistle' or Nyjer Feeder